fastai/fastpages/README.md

 ### Configure Title & Summary
   - Replace `Title`, with your desired title, and `Awesome summary` with your desired summary.

+**Note:** It is recommended to enclose these values in double quotes, so that you can escape colons and other characters that may break the YAML parser.

 ### Table of Contents
   - `fast_template` will automatically generate a table of contents for you based on [markdown headers](https://guides.github.com/features/mastering-markdown/)!
 You can toggle this feature on or off by setting `toc:` to either `true` or `false`.